 What is it you most dislike?

-I was raised in a war veterans’ housing project, so war.
-(War and its profane enablers, admirers, promoters, instigators, and financiers.
-All of them should be made to walk through a battlefield littered with corpses)
+I was raised in a war veterans’ housing project, so war and its armada of enablers, all of whom should be made to stroll through a battlefield littered with corpses.

 What natural talent would you most like to possess?